Group of medical professionals standing around nurses station

 Email: [email protected]

-Short study name: Comparison PRO
+Short study name: TR Bedside

 Email: [email protected]

-Short study name: PRO Pharmacy
+Short study name: Virtual Reality and Sensors

 Email: [email protected]